arocha7/son-install/README.md

 * manage the SP services and applications lifecycle
 * zero downtime roll up upgrades

-All you need is a 'bash' shell with Ansible installed to run 'son-cmud.yml', ie, all the SONATA CMUD operations can be executed in a single line command
+All you need is a 'bash' shell with Ansible installed to run 'son-cmud.yml', ie, all the SONATA CMUD operations can be executed in a single command line

+## What's new in Release 4.0
+* VNV platform deployment

 ## What's new in Release 3.1
 * new SON features